thriveweb/see-civil/content/see-civil/urban-projects/eastwood-estate.md

   SEE Civil constructed the first stage of the development including an entry road and statement, services infrastructure, retaining walls, internal road construction, sewer pump station and hard and soft landscaping features.

+  We have since been awarded stages 2-5, which are due for completion in late 2021.
 videoSection:
   title: ''
 accordion: